 What is Plato known for?
 Plato’s influence and legacy.

-In this passage, Laertius is essentially claiming that Plato contradicted or significantly improved upon all of the accepted theories which came before him, and an important recognition of his influence on the world to the present day is summed up by the 20th century CE philosopher Alfred North Whitehead who stated, “The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato”.
+Laertius argues that Plato contradicted or significantly improved upon all of the accepted theories which came before him, and an important recognition of his influence on the world to the present day is summed up by the 20th-century philosopher Alfred North Whitehead who argued that, “The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato”.

-This influence is perhaps best represented by Plato’s most famous dialogue, Republic.
-Professor Forrest E. Baird writes, “There are few books in Western civilization that have had the impact of Plato’s Republic – aside from the Bible, perhaps none” (Ancient Philosophy, 68).
-Republic has been denounced as a treatise on fascism (by Karl Popper, among others) and praised as an eloquent and elevating work by scholars such as Bloom and Cornford.
-The dialogue begins with a consideration of what Justice means and goes on to develop the ideal, perfect State.
-Throughout the piece, Plato’s ideas of Truth, Beauty, Goodness, and Justice are developed as they are explored by Socrates and his interlocutors.
+Professor Forrest E. Baird writes about the influence of Plato’s Republic, “There are few books in Western civilization that have had the impact of Plato’s Republic – aside from the Bible, perhaps none” (Ancient Philosophy, 68).
+The dialogue in Republic begins with a consideration of what Justice means and goes on to develop the ideal (according to Plato), perfect State.
+Throughout the piece, Plato’s ideas of Truth, Beauty, Goodness, and Justice are developed as they are explored by Socrates and his students.

-While Aristotle disagreed with Plato’s Theory of Forms and many other aspects of his philosophy, he was profoundly affected by his teacher; most notably in his insistence on a right way of living and a proper way to pursue one’s path in life (as outlined most clearly in Aristotle’s Nichomachean Ethics).
-Aristotle would go on to tutor Alexander the Great and, in so doing, would help spread the philosophy Plato had created to the known world.
-Plato died at the age of 80 in 348/7 BC, and leadership of the Academy passed to his nephew Speusippus.
-Tradition holds that the Academy endured for nearly 1,000 years as a beacon of higher learning until it was closed by the Christian Emperor Justinian in 529 AD in an effort to suppress the heresy of pagan thought.
-Ancient sources, however, establish that the Academy was severely damaged in the First Mithridatic War in 88 BC and almost completely destroyed in the Roman Emperor Sulla’s sack of Athens in 86 BC.
+Aristotle was profoundly affected by the teachings of Plato even though he disagreed with Plato’s Theory of Forms and many other aspects of his philosophy.
+He mostly disagreed with Plato in his insistence on a right way of living and a proper way to pursue one’s path in life (and this is clearly outlined in Aristotle’s Nichomachean Ethics).
+As Aristotle would eventually tutor Alexander the Great, in doing so, he would help spread Plato’s philosophies to the known world of the time.
+Plato died around 348 BC at the age of 80 years old, but the Academy continued its operation as the leadership was passed on to Plato’s nephew Speusippus.
+Plato’s Academy endured for nearly 1,000 years as a beacon of higher learning until it was closed by the Byzantine Emperor Justinian in 529 AD in an effort to suppress the heresy of pagan thought.

-Plato’s Academy was a wooded garden located near to one of his homes and not a “university” as one would picture such an institution today, and so the area underwent many changes both before and after Plato’s school was established there and seems to have been a center of learning for centuries.
+Plato’s Academy was not a “university” in the sense we picture such institutions today.
+Instead, it was some type of a wooded garden located near one of Plato’s homes which seems to have been a center of learning for centuries.
 The Roman writer Cicero claims that Plato was not even the first to have a school in the gardens of Academia, but that Democritus (c.
 460 BC) was the original founder and leader of a philosophical school in the locale.
-It is also established that Simplicius was the head of a school in the gardens, which was still known as the Academy, as late as 560 AD.
+We also know that Simplicius was the head of a school in the gardens, which was still known as the Academy, as late as 560 AD.
 Even so, in the present day, the site is known as Plato’s Academy, reflecting the importance of the philosopher’s influence and respect for his legacy.